osamaali-mid/Construct-Vision-AI/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the [License Name] License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements